abdulrehman-11/Docify/README.md

 ## 🤝 Contributing

-This is a private project by **abdulrehman-11**.
+This is a private project by **Abdul Rehman**.
 For inquiries, please contact the repository owner.

 ---